C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 Yes.
 Scheduled runs use WordPress cron.
 For production reliability, a real system cron triggering `wp-cron.php` is recommended.

 == Changelog ==

+= 1.4.4 =
+* Fixed: `Domain Path` header in the plugin file referenced a `languages/` directory that did not exist, producing a validation warning.
+The header has been removed as the plugin does not include any translation files.
+* Fixed: Upgrade notice for 1.4.3 exceeded the 300-character limit.
+Notice has been trimmed to a concise summary.

 = 1.4.3 =
 * Fixed: `portionSize` was not stored in `ett_invTypes` — the column was absent from both the schema definition and the Fuzzwork CSV importer, causing ETT Reprocess Trading to treat every item as a batch size of 1.
 Items with a portionSize greater than 1 (e.g. ammunition at 100) produced reprocessed values inflated by the full portionSize factor.